kiking0501/kiking0501.github.io/README.md

   *2020-Update:* The documentation is not yet complete.
 Maybe it will be completed somedays!

 ### 2016-May

 - Created a Gallery page to display my artworks from 2012-2016.

-  *2020-Update*:  Finally fix the thumbnails.
+  *2020-Update*:  Finally fixed the thumbnails.